Kbessingu/Taake_learning_to_Go/Go_TUI_Development/TUI_Development_Roadmap.md

      - [ ] Snake, Tetris, or text-based RPG

 ---
-When it comes to projects bulid something that fun and you can use

 **Key Libraries:**
 - Bubble Tea (charmbracelet/bubbletea)
 - Lipgloss (charmbracelet/lipgloss)
 - tview (rivo/tview)
 - tcell (gdamore/tcell)

+**Note:** When it comes to projects, build something that's fun and you can use!